casparvitch/qdmpy/README.md

 - base_dir
     - Not required, if not "" it is prepended to filepath.
 - filepath
-    - Required, specify path to raw (PL) data.
+    - Required, specify path to raw (pl) data.
 - custom_output_dir_prefix
     - See below.
 - custom_outpur_dir_suffix